garland3/playing_with_go/readme.md

 # that doesn't have the latest features.
 ```

+## website

+So, I wanted to play around with making a website in Go.
+Interested in comparing to fastapi in python.

+go is like c but modern is what people say.

+python is great for fast development of ideas and is generally easier to read.

 ## air

 the idea is to do live reloads to make life easier.